dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### IP Address storage

+The format contains fields to indicate if only IP prefixes were stored.
 If IP address prefixes are given, only the prefix bits of addresses are stored.
 For example, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0), reducing